niuers/python/objects.md

 ## Hashable Objects
 * To make an user-defined Object hashable, we must implement `__hash__` (`__eq__` is also required, and we already have it).
 We also need to make the instances immutable.
+* `__hash__` is usually implemented using the recommended technique of xor-ing the hashes of the instance attributes.

 ## Private and “Protected” Attributes in Python
+* Attributes are public in all Python instance and class by default.
+* When (or if) we later need to impose more control with getters and setters, these can be implemented through properties without changing any of the code that already interacts with our objects through the names (e.g., x and y) that were initially simple public attributes.
+* This approach is the opposite of that encouraged by the Java language: a Java programmer cannot start with simple public attributes and only later, if needed, implement properties, because they don’t exist in the language.
+Therefore, writing getters and setters is the norm in Java—even when those methods do nothing useful—because the API cannot evolve from simple public attributes to getters and setters without breaking all code that uses those attributes.
+* Ward Cunningham, inventor of the wiki and an Extreme Programming pioneer, recommends asking “What’s the simplest thing that could possibly work?”
+The idea is to focus on the goal.[59]
+Implementing setters and getters up front is a distraction from the goal.
+In Python, we can simply use public attributes knowing we can change them to properties later, if the need arises.

+* The Java private and protected modifiers normally provide protection against accidents only (i.e., safety).
+They can only guarantee security against malicious intent if the application is deployed with a security manager, and that seldom happens in practice, even in corporate settings.
+  * That script uses introspection (“reflection” in Java parlance) to get the value of a private field.
+  * Java reflection API can get a reference to the private field
+  * My point is: in Java too, access control modifiers are mostly about safety and not security, at least in practice.

 ### Name Mangling
 * In Python, there is no way to create private variables like there is with the private modifier in Java.
 What we have in Python is a simple mechanism to prevent accidental overwriting of a “private” attribute in a subclass.
   * To prevent this, if you name an instance attribute in the form `__mood` (two leading underscores and zero or at most one trailing underscore), Python stores the name in the instance `__dict__` prefixed with a leading underscore and the class name, so in the `Dog` class, `__mood` becomes `_Dog__mood`, and in `Beagle` class it’s `_Beagle__mood`.
 This language feature goes by the lovely name of name mangling.